shobhityadav-ds/data-preprocessing-and-feature-engineering/README.md

 ## 🚀 Overview

-This repository covers essential data preprocessing techniques along with fundamental statistical concepts used in Data Science and Machine Learning.
+This repository covers essential data preprocessing techniques used for exploratory data analysis along with fundamental statistical concepts used in Data Science and Machine Learning.
 It provides hands-on notebooks for practical understanding.

 ---